jkayani/jkayani.github.io/about/index.markdown

 ---
 ### Who are you?

 In case you missed it (it’s on the right side of the page), my name is Josh Kayani.
-I’m an aspiring undergrad, currently studying Computer Science at [North Carolina State University](http://ncsu.edu), in Raleigh, NC.
+I’m an aspiring undergrad, currently studying Computer Science at [North Carolina State University](http://csc.ncsu.edu), in Raleigh, NC.
 Go Pack!

+I also serve as an officer in [NC State's ACM/AITP chapter](https://acm-ncsu.github.io/) - my main job is to manage our website, and otherwise help with club administration.

 ### Are you looking for internship/job opportunities?